rseidt/wp-esp-modbus/README.md

 ---

+If your browser does not open the captive portal automatically just navigate to `http://192.168.4.1`.

 Here you have the options to configure your WiFi the board should connect to, as well as the following settings:
 - MQTT host
 - MQTT port
 - MQTT base topic

+> [!IMPORTANT]
+> You will only by able to connect to WiFi Networks running on 2.4 GHz.

+Once configured the configuration network will not show up again.
+Only if wifi connection fails at startup.
+To bring up the Configuration Network again, navigate to the ip adress provided to your board by your local Network.
+For example:

+`http://192.168.0.123` but this depends on which IP address was provided by your Router/DHCP Server.

 ### Configuring relevant registers